richb-hanover/FFMPEG-ImagePlusAudio/README.md

    > time ffmpeg -r 1 -loop 1 -y  -i Lyme-Town-Hall-Offices-cropped-1024-1.jpeg -i SB-20231130.mp4 -c:a copy -r 1 -vcodec libx264 -shortest -pix_fmt yuv444p 11Nov2023-four.mp4

    Fast (takes 5-10seconds).
 Creates file that cannot be opened by QuickTime Player

-   But this file can be run through normal Shutter Encoder procedure to add text and time code.
-This produces a file that works in QT Player and works on Youtube.